 - 8. Send a signal to the audio Input.
 The source will play through the selected output if the Rec Mon setting is ON or Auto.
 The lower left corner of the Load and Record screen displays the levels of each of the input signals.
-For best results leave some room (a few dB) between your loudest level and the max allowed, which is OdB.
+For best results leave some room (a few dB) between your loudest level and the max allowed, which is 0dB.
 If a red bar appears to the right of the level, the signal is clipping and the level of the input signal should be lowered for best quality. - 9.
 To start recording, hold the REC button while you press the PLAY button.
 If you have the global Lead In option enabled (See Use Tools to Customize Your Blackbox below), Blackbox will wait four beats and then will start recording.
 If you are using threshold recording, the recording will start once the input level meets the threshold level specified.
 If you selected a time value for Length, recording will stop after the selected length of time.
 The Load and Record screen displays a running clock of measures and beats and time duration of the recording.
 There may be a delay between when you touch Rec and when the recording starts as blackbox waits to quantize the recording to the selected Rec Quant time interval.
-See Synchronize Playback with a Clock below for more information about clocks and quantization. - Touch Stop to end recording.
+See Synchronize Playback with a Clock below for more information about clocks and quantization. - 10.
+Touch Stop to end recording.
 There may be a delay between when you touch Stop and when the recording ends due to quantization.
 When the recording has stopped, the main screen is displayed with the new WAV file loaded in the selected pad.
 The clip name will be RC with a numeric suffix.
 We will discuss changing file names and managing WAV files in Manage WAV Files below.
+If you have the Tools setting RecToPlay set to ON (Push TOOLS, then push INFO to see this setting), blackbox will automatically start to play the new sample when recording ends if the Length parameter was used for recording.